Medical & Dental Office Administrator Diploma Program

 The Medical & Dental Office Administrator Diploma Program is designed to prepare students for an exciting and rewarding career in the front-line roles within the ever-growing health services industry.
 This unique program provides coursework in health care terminology, medical and dental office administration, medical billing, insurance and bookkeeping procedures, and introductory medical transcription.

 This strong foundation of medical office procedures, coupled with courses in effective communication strategies and the latest computer applications, ensures that graduates are in demand in a wide variety of health care settings.
-This Medical and Dental Office Administrator Diploma Online was reviewed and approved by the registrar of the Private Training Institutions Regulatory Unit (PTIRU) of the Ministry of Post-Secondary Education and Future Skills.

 Health Care Assistant Diploma Program Student